Sanjana00/Data-Structures-Java/README.md

 Data structures implemented in Java programming language.

 # Usage
-Stack, Queue and BinSearch classes are dependent on the Node class and BST is dependent on the BSTNode class.
+Stack, Queue and BinSearch classes are dependent on the Node class

+BST is dependent on the BSTNode class

+DQueue is dependent on the DNode class

 To implement stack, run the main() of Stack

 To implement queue, run the main() of Queue

+To implement double ended queue, run the main() of DQueue

 To implement a binary search tree, run the main() of BST